 Precision is depending on how good we are at making measurements.

-Accuracy is providing a measure of in what way the measured value comes close to the true value.
-It is depending on the calibration and quality of the used measuring device.
+Accuracy is providing a measure of and in what way the measured value comes close to the true value.
+It depends on the calibration and quality of the used measuring device.

 • 65 kg